mxcube/ui-api/beamline.rst

     msg: A message string, explaining state or value
     state: The state of the actuator defined by ActuatorState (MOVING, READY, ERROR ...)
+    limit: list of limits
     """

         name: str
         value: float
         msg: str
         state: ActuatorState
+        limit: [float, float]

-    def get_actuators() -> Dict[str, Actuator]:
+    def get_actuators() -> Dict[str, ActuatorData]:
     """
-    :returns: A dictionary with all available actuators where the key is the actuator name and the value the Actuator tuple
+    :returns: A dictionary with all available actuators where the key is the actuator name and the value the ActuatorData tuple
     :rtype dict:
     """
         pass

-    def get_actuator(name) -> Actuator:
+    def get_actuator(name) -> ActuatorData:
     """
-    :returns: The Actuator object identified by the given name
+    :returns: The ActuatorData object identified by the given name
-    :rtype: Actuator
+    :rtype: ActuatorData
     """
        pass

-    def set_actuator(name, value) -> bool:
+    def set_actuator_value(name, value:Any) -> bool:
     """
     Tries to move the actuator identified by name to value